pieter-degroote/UltimateKEYS-testing/README.md

 # UltimateKEYS - Testing
 A testing repository for UltimateKEYS

+## Experimental support for AutoHotkey v2.0 alpha :

+See the folder **`autohotkey-v2.0-alpha`** for experimental support.

 ## Overlay scripts for United States-International keyboard layout :

-See the folder **`autohotkey-v1.1-kbdusx`** for the overlay scripts for "United States-International".
+See the folder **`autohotkey-kbdusx`** for the overlay scripts for "United States-International".

 These scripts should have the exact same functionality as the main editions, but are intended as overlays for "United States-International" (all regular AHK scripts are overlays for standard US QWERTY instead).

-## Experimental support for AutoHotkey v2.0 alpha :

-See the folder **`autohotkey-v2.0-alpha`** for experimental support.

 ## CE (Compact Edition) for French and English :